310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 And that we’ll do our best with our regular duties in Ryuseitai, while Sengoku is investigating what’s happening over on the other side.

-I’m concerned about Nagumo, but we can’t afford to take a loss in our work.
+I’m concerned about what’s happening with Nagumo, but we can’t afford to take a loss in our work.
 That would only worry the fans and the involved staff even more.
+{% endbubble %}

+{% bubble Chiaki sighdrop %}
 Unlike the heroes on TV, we can’t live our lives fighting all the time… That’s always the harsh reality about life, huh…
 {% endbubble %}